stefanrsathianathen/stefanrsathianathen.github.io/_posts/2017-08-21-PasswordGen-App.md

 categories: [ Projects, Apps ]
 ---

 Scared of those hackers getting into your accounts.
 Fear no longer!
-Get yourself a safe password using the new and safe password generator app PasswordGen for macos.
+Get yourself a safe password using the new and safe password generator app PasswordGen for macOS.

 So what are you waiting for?